Sintrop/regeneration-credit/docs-site/docs/contracts/ValidationRules.md

 - Caller level must be above average (verified by VoteRules.canVote implicitly).
 - Caller must have waited `timeBetweenVotes` since their last vote.
 - Caller must vote only once per user per era.
-- The target user must be registered and not already denied._
+- The target user must be registered and not already denied.
+- If the target user is a Regenerator, they must have fewer than 4 completed inspections to be eligible for invalidation._

 #### Parameters